1. Internal resources can’t do it all.

 Unlike PPC where it’s the closest thing you can get to instant gratification (once your center is LegitScript certified, of course), SEO takes time and patience in order to start seeing results from your efforts.
 You can look at SEO as more of a marathon pace vs. PPC’s sprint.

-If your center has an SEO strategy in place, that’s great news!
+If your center has a drug rehab SEO strategy in place, that’s great news!
 But are you sure you’re targeting the right terms?
 Is analytics showing incredible traffic volume but low conversion rates?
 Are you publishing conversion-focused content that is authoritative and builds your brand as THE authority in the space?
 These are questions I typically ask of companies and you’d be surprised by the answers I get and the rebuttals I volley back at them.

-All too often, we’ve seen rehab center sites with tons of traffic, but low conversions.
+All too often, we’ve seen drug rehab center sites with tons of traffic, but low conversions.
 In situations like this, it makes sense to carefully audit analytics and the page content components to see if page traffic is artificially inflating the traffic stats.
 After a thorough audit, the next step is to strongly consider a content consolidation effort to only focus on key pages that show the level of targeted traffic and conversions that actually matter most to your practice while also working on a new content strategy to gain additional and more meaningful traffic and conversions.

 Social Media Marketing can do the work for you.
 It’s in this realm where people share their stories, exchange ideas, share thoughts on a wide array of subjects, write reviews on business pages along with a narrative about their positive or negative experiences, and so much more.

-Addiction treatment centers that currently have a social media marketing strategy in place and disseminate engaging content on a regular basis are probably reaping the rewards of having a presence on platforms such as Facebook and Instagram.
+Centers that currently have a social media marketing strategy in place and disseminate engaging content on a regular basis are probably reaping the rewards of having a presence on platforms such as Facebook and Instagram.
 What are the rewards you ask?
 It’s simple.
 Rehabs that are engaged with their social media communities not only create buzz about their services but are also ensuring their followers become ambassadors of their center by spreading the word for them to their peers who can then, in turn, continue spreading the word to their social circles.
 This equates to nothing less than continued fanaticism about their brand which then translates into new patient referrals to their facility.

 Facebook and Instagram also offer advertising options for rehab centers that include “boosting” posts and running ads in general.
 But just like Google, Facebook and Instagram require treatment centers to first get LegitScript certified before you conduct advertising on their sites.

-For some rehab centers, they’re a bit nervous about setting up social media profiles for fear of getting bad reviews and such, but the reality is if you don’t get in on the conversation, it’s still taking place with or without you.
+For some rehab facilities, they’re a bit nervous about setting up social media profiles for fear of getting bad reviews and such, but the reality is if you don’t get in on the conversation, it’s still taking place with or without you.
 And if negative reviews are your main concern, you may want to rethink your business operations and strategy at an organic level to get your house in order first anyway.

-Other than Facebook and Instagram, we also suggest LinkedIn (LI) as a part of your social media marketing mix.
-It’s the best social platform for rehab centers to establish B2B relationships and partnerships available today.
+Other than Facebook and Instagram, we also suggest LinkedIn (LI) as a part of your social media marketing campaign mix.
+It’s the best social platform for drug rehab centers to establish B2B relationships and partnerships available today.
 Tread carefully though.
 The keys to success on LI is to be authentic and purposeful with messaging whether it be LI updates on your personal profile, business profile, or through “connect” requests to people you’re interested in engaging with on LI.

 Keep in mind that engagement on social platforms needs to be strategic and timely.
 If your center goes into social without a plan and you engage the wrong people at the wrong time, it could cost you more than you’ll ever know.